-To register, simply follow the registration instructions on the CD, or register online at epson.com/webreg.
+You can register using the included CD, or you can register online at epson.com/webreg.
 Registering also lets you receive special updates on new accessories, products, and service.

 Optional Accessories

 To enhance your use of the projector, Epson offers the following optional accessories: